Successful gap years require a strategy and this blog will help you avoid 5 gap year mistakes.

 Even for the most seasoned traveler, mistakes happen.
 Flights are missed.
 Hotels are double booked.
 Budgets are essential for daily life, and they particularly come in handy when taking a gap year.

-When preparing your finances for a gap year, first account for the major and most important expenses, including transportation, lodging, food, must do activities, any reoccuring bills (e.g. phone).
+When preparing your finances for a gap year, first account for the major and most important expenses.
+Including transportation, lodging, food, must do activities, any reoccurring bills (e.g. phone).

 Then, decide what other experiences are most important for you and how much you anticipate spending daily.
 Once you add up your anticipated expenses, double the amount.
-This is one of the most common rules of thumb for traveling and it provides you a cushion in case of emergencies and other additional expenses.
+This is one of the most common rules of thumb for traveling.
+It provides you a cushion in case of emergencies and other additional expenses.

 Mistake #5: Neglecting to Adjust to Cultural Customs

-Whether you’re visiting a location for one week or five months, make the effort to integrate with the locals and respect their customs and cultural norms.
+Whether you’re visiting a location for one week or five months, make the effort to integrate with the locals.
+Respect their customs and cultural norms.
 Not only is it respectful to the locals but it will also help you experience different ways of life and feel more at home.

 Before you begin your gap year, research the country where you’ll be traveling.
 It’s a good idea to understand their popular cuisine, religion, dress codes, daily living habits, holidays, and greetings.
 Depending on where you’re going, you may also need to learn a new language or pick up on local phrases and gestures.
 This will help you fit in with the locals from day one.

 Preparing for a gap year is both exciting and nerve-wracking.
-When planning out your year, consider these tips so you can avoid common mistakes and enjoy a life-changing experience!
+When planning out your year, consider these tips so you can avoid the 5 common gap year mistakes and enjoy a life-changing experience!